kjolley/BIGSdb_documentation/administration.rst

 You can also define text to be used for when the field value is missing, e.g. 'ND'.

 .. index::
-   single: extended attributes; provenance fields
+   pair: extended attributes; provenance fields

 **********************************************
 Extended provenance attributes (lookup tables)